PerfectlySoft/PerfectDocs/guide/sessions.md

 ```

 If you wish to change the SessionConfig values, you mush set these before the Session Driver is defined.

+### IP Address and User Agent Locks

+If the `SessionConfig.IPAddressLock` or `SessionConfig.userAgentLock` settings are true, then the session will be forcibly ended if the incoming information does not match that which was sent when the session was initiated.

+This is a security measure to assist in preventing man-in-the-middle / session hijacking attacks.

+Be aware that if a user has logged on on a WiFi network and transitions to a mobile or wired connection and the `SessionConfig.IPAddressLock` setting has been set to `true`, the user will be logged out of their session.

 ### Defining the Session Driver